jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 1.0.
 Using Eclipse To Develop with Vagrant
 ===============================================================================
-Developing in Eclipse is OPTIONAL.
-However .project and .pydevproject files are provided for the convenience of Eclipse users.
+Developing in Eclipse is OPTIONAL. .project and .pydevproject files are provided for the convenience of Eclipse users; however, these allow makahiki/makahiki to be imported directly, but not the full project.

+This guide imports the entire project starting from the top-level directory.

 You will not be able to run Django-based Python files on your host machine.
 You will need to run them in Vagrant after editing them in Eclipse on your